-- Co-ordinating provision for children with SEND and developing the school's SEND policy to make sure all children get a consistent, high quality response to meeting their needs at school.
+- Lead on implementing the five principles of inclusion in school. - Co-ordinating provision for children with SEND and developing the school's SEND policy to make sure all children get a consistent, high-quality response to meeting their needs at school.
 This is done in liaison with the Head of School and leadership group. - Liaising with a range of agencies outside of school, to co-ordinate advice and support for students' specific needs, e.g. Educational Psychology, Specialist Teacher Service, Hearing Team. - Liaising across local authorities as a cross-border school. - Contributing to devising pupil passports, to focus on meeting your child's needs through adaptive practice and Quality First teaching. - Applying ATLP's SEND policy. - Providing specialist advice and facilitating training to ensure that staff are skilled and confident about meeting a range of needs to ensure progress. - Support with planning successful transition to a new school, college or year group.